-In this scenario, the requesting party requests verification of evidence of insurance from an insurance carrier.
-The request is fully automated and enabled by Web services.
-The verification request is exchanged directly between a State DMV (authorized requesting party) and an insurance carrier.
+In this scenario, the requesting party requests verification of evidence of insurance from an insurance company.
+The request is fully automated and enabled by web services.
+The verification request is exchanged directly between a State DMV (authorized requesting party) and an insurance company.

-- 1. During the license plate registration process, an automobile owner provides insurance carrier information about the vehicle being registered.
+- 1. During the license plate registration process, an automobile owner provides insurance company information about the vehicle being registered.
 The clerk then enters the policyholder's information into their system. - 2.
-In this scenario, the Web application is located and maintained at the DMV.
-This is the application used by the DMV clerk in step 1. - 3.
-There is a logical separation between the Web application and the Web service.
-Although not required, the Web application and Web service can be located on separate physical servers if desired. - 4.
-Since each carrier's Web service interface will be the same, it is only necessary for the DMV to maintain a single WSDL file.
-This will likely be located on the same server as the Web service. - 5.
-The insurance carrier's Web service will receive the request, perform the backend transactions necessary to determine whether evidence of insurance exists for the vehicle or policy in question, then return the response message to the DMV.
+In this scenario, the web application is located and maintained at the DMV.
+This is the application used by the DMV clerk in step 1.

+- 3. There is a logical separation between the web application and the web service.
+Although not required, the web application and web service can be located on separate physical servers if desired. - 4.
+Since each insurance company's web service interface will be the same, it is only necessary for the DMV to maintain a single WSDL file.
+This will likely be located on the same server as the web service. - 5.
+The insurance company's web service will receive the request, perform the back-end transactions necessary to determine whether evidence of insurance exists for the vehicle or policy in question, and then return the response message to the DMV.